Bowling: Pins

 Bowling pins are the target of the bowling ball in pin bowling variations.
 The size and shape of pins vary but are generally cylindrical and widens where the ball strikes the pin.
-Ten-pin bowling pins are the largest and heaviest, weighing 3 lb 6 oz.
+Tenpin bowling pins are the largest and heaviest, weighing 3 lb 6 oz.
 Duckpins are shorter and squatter than standard tenpins and candlepins are the tallest at 15+3/4 in, but only 2+15/16 in wide and 2 lb 8 oz in weight.

 Bowling pins are constructed by gluing blocks of rock maple wood into the approximate shape, and then turning on a lathe.
 After the lathe shapes the pin, it is coated with a plastic material, painted, and covered with a glossy finish.
 Because of the scarcity of suitable wood, bowling pins can be made from approved synthetics.
 Currently there are synthetic pins sanctioned for play in five-pin, duckpin, and candlepin.
-There is one synthetic ten-pin model approved by the USBC.
+There is one synthetic tenpin model approved by the USBC.
 When hit by the ball, synthetic pins usually sound different from wooden pins.

+The USBC indicated that, effective 1 August 2023, it is certifying string pinsetters and string pin bowling as an independent category of equipment and competition separate from conventional free-fall pinsetters.
+USBC lab data indicated strike percentage on string pin bowling is 7.1% lower, causing the USBC to plan additional testing to determine whether a scoring conversion should be created between the categories.
+String pinsetters are less expensive and easier to maintain, motivating bowling centers to phase them in.

 Shoes

-The sole of the non-sliding foot is generally made of rubber for traction, while the sliding foot's sole is made of a smooth material allowing a smooth slide into the release.
+The sole of the non-sliding shoe is generally made of rubber for traction, while the sole of the sliding shoe is made of a smooth material allowing a smooth slide into the release.
 Bowling shoes can be bought, and may be rented from bowling centers.
 Wet or dirty soles may not slide properly and could damage the approach surface.

+Scoring

+A standard game of tenpin bowling consists of 10 frames, with a maximum of two rolls in each of the first nine frames and three in the tenth.
+A strike occurs when the bowler knocks down all 10 pins on the first roll; if this occurs in any of the first nine frames, the frame ends immediately without a second roll being taken.
+A spare occurs if the bowler leaves any pins standing after the first roll, then knocks them all down on the second.
+In any given frame, the bowler scores one point for every pin knocked down; a spare or strike awards one extra point for each pin knocked down on the next one or two rolls, respectively.
+In the tenth frame, the bowler gets one extra roll for making a spare, or two for a strike.
+The highest possible score for a single game is 300, achieved by rolling 12 consecutive strikes (a "perfect game").